 Smells of fresh peach cake, “smoked neck” with potatoes and green beans, yeast rolls and other lovingly cooked food and baked goods wafted outside through the screen door of the tiny galley kitchen.
 The aromas settled on pots of colorful pansies and petunias and on rows of dinner plate dahlias and gladiolas that lined the perimeter of the yard.

 The house still stands, but when I look at this picture, I don’t see any evidence of the life that once graced the place.
 The tender loving care put into the house and the children and grandchildren who visited remains only in my memories.
 This place once made my heartbeat warmly every time I entered in the door.

 So what’s the good news on this Thirsty Thursday?
 I can still hear the voice of my Grandmother….”Susie Annie, is that you, hon?
 Want a nice tall glass of ice cold sweet tea?
 I just loaded up the candy dishes on the buffet in the dining room.
 Help yourself.
 There are nonpareils, jelly candies, butter mints, anything you want.
 The Chiclets are in the top drawer of the buffet on the left.”

-This blog is brought to you by Sue Batton Leonard, award-winning author of Gift of a Lifetime: Finding Fulfilling Things in the Unexpected and Short Storie: Lessons of Heart & Soul.
+This blog is brought to you by Sue Batton Leonard, the award-winning author of Gift of a Lifetime: Finding Fulfilling Things in the Unexpected.
+Click here for more information on Sue Batton Leonard’s publications.